SveSop/nvidia-libs/README.md

 It is HIGHLY RECOMMENDED that you re-create the game-prefix after installing the nvidia-libs
 package, to make sure they are used in the new prefix.
 The game prefixes are typically located
 in `$HOME/.steam/steam/steamapps/compatdata/XXXXXXX` where XXXXXXX is the steam AppID.

-## Indiana Jones and the Great Circle
-To have FrameGeneration when using a RTX40xx series card in this game you need to use DLSS4
-binaries.
-These can be found in various places around the internet.
-The required driver for DLSS4 is 570.xx or newer and probably the bleeding-edge version of
-`Proton - Experimental`.

 ## OpticalFlow usage
 OpticalFlow for use with DLSS seems to have been discontinued with NVIDIA DLSS4.